 - Contracting of an engineer to oversee the support design structure, hydraulics and assess the ground support.

 There may be some additional costs involved if the disappearing edge includes a corner of the pool.
 You may also choose to have optional extras installed, such as a self-cleaning system that will save you time, as well as money in the long term.
+Also, you might want to read more about general factors affecting the cost of a new swimming pool.

 It may take some extra time and expense to gain the “trick of the eye” effect that an infinity or wet edge pool offers.
 However, the effort is definitely worth it.
 Having the architectural splendour of what looks like a waterfall, flowing into the panorama is one you won’t forget, nor will your guests.
 Potential buyers will love the water movement effect and the value of your property may rise in accordance with this feature.
 However, should you decide on an infinity pool, always go with the infinity pool experts, ones who have had experience in dealing with installing these types of pools.